• Skip to primary navigation

 Product Reviewer, Content Writer, Biomechanist

 There was one feature that Peloton neglected that we called out in our original review of the Peloton Bike: no automated resistance.
-Peloton responds to the lack we and various other Peloton subscribers felt with the new Bike+.
+Peloton responds to the lack that we and various other Peloton subscribers felt with the new Bike+.

 If I had to put a price on this new feature, it wouldn’t be $1000.
 Yes, that’s the price difference (currently) between the Peloton Bike and Bike+.
 While there are a few other differences for us to get into, I see this feature as the largest advantage for the Bike+.
 I’ll admit, it is very useful.